Broomball Canada: History

-The exact origin of the sport has been difficult to pin point.
+The exact origin of the sport has been difficult to pinpoint.

 Broomball can be traced back to the early 1900s.
 The sport was played on icy surfaces about the size of today's hockey rinks, surfaces such as lakes, ponds and rivers.

 The First Nations peoples are believed to have passed the sport on to the settlers.

 In 1961, the Fitness and Amateur Sport Act came into force in Canada whereby the Government of Canada made an official commitment to “encourage, promote and develop fitness and amateur sport in Canada.”
 A few years later, the Canadian government created two new directorates: Recreation Canada, which was tasked with improving the lifestyle of Canadians, and Sport Canada, which was responsible for developing competitive sport.

 The predecessor to Broomball Canada, the Canadian Broomball Federation, was founded in 1976, roughly 10 years after the enactment of the Fitness and Amateur Sport Act.
 During the 1975 "national broomball tournament" in Montreal, Quebec it was decided that the sport needed a governing body.
 The members of the Alberta Broomball Association met with representatives of other Canadian provinces and formed what became the Canadian Broomball Federation.

 In the 1980s, the organization developed the National Coaching Certification Program (NCCP) to focus on Canadian youth in the sport.